oVirt/ovirt-site/source/howto/hosted-engine.html.md

 #### **Restarting form a partially deployed system**

-*   If, for any reason, the deployment process breaks before its end, you can try to continue from where it got interrupted without the need to restart from scratch.
+If, for any reason, the deployment process breaks before its end, you can try to continue from where it got interrupted without the need to restart from scratch.

-Closing up hosted-engine --deploy always generates an answerfile.
+*   Closing up, hosted-engine --deploy always generates an answerfile.
 You could simply try restart the deployment process with that answerfile:

       hosted-engine --deploy --config-append=/var/lib/ovirt-hosted-engine-setup/answers/answers-20150402165233.conf

 *   it should start the VM from CD-ROM using the same storage device for it, but if you have already installed the OS you could simply poweroff it and select: (1) Continue setup - VM installation is complete
 *   at that point it should boot the previously engine VM from the storage device and you are ready to conclude it
-*   If this doesn't work you have to cleanup the storage device and restart from scratch
+*   if this doesn't work you have to cleanup the storage device and restart from scratch

 ### **Migrate existing setup to a VM**